rgovindjee/python-nbody/README.md

 When we call `python3 nbody.py`, you should see the output `Running NBody`.

-Write code so that your `main` function performs the following steps:
+Write code so that your `main` block performs the following steps:

 - Store the first and second command line arguments as `float`s named `T` and `dt`.
 Hint: the arguments come in as `strings`.
 You will have to convert the `strings` to `floats`!